JayVee-Digital-Labs/jvdl-design-system/README.md

 ## Description

-A Common Design System to be used in JVDL Projects.
+A Common Design System to be used in JVDL Projects built with Tailwind Css.
 If you happen to stumble upon this, feel free to use, **But I will not get back to any feature requests, bug but requests will be evaluated first**. _This is really for internal use.
 If you really need to use and modify this project, please fork or contact me_

 ## How to Use